Exploring the Mysteries of the First Christmas

 Shekinah glory is the physical manifestation of God’s presence.

-We see God’s shekinah glory in Exodus 3 when He appeared as a burning bush to Moses.
+We see God’s Shekinah glory in Exodus 3 when He appeared as a burning bush to Moses.
 He also appeared as a pillar of clouds leading the Israelites through the wilderness during the day and as a pillar of fire during the night (Exodus 13:21).
 He appeared again as a cloud to Moses three more times.

 “When Moses entered the tent, the pillar of cloud would come down and remain at the entrance to the tent.”
 (Exodus 33:9)